solo 401k

 The Solo 401(k) is a compelling retirement saving option for small-business entrepreneurs.
-It has all of the benefits of a traditional 401(k) without the cumbersome and costly administrative requirements.
-Most importantly, there are several lesser-known, but powerful Solo 401(k) strategies that can take your retirement savings to a whole new level.
-Despite these appealing benefits, however, a Solo 401(k) is only appropriate in specific circumstances.
+It has all the benefits of a traditional 401(k) without the cumbersome and costly administrative requirements.
+Most importantly, several lesser-known but powerful Solo 401(k) strategies can take your retirement savings to a new level.
+Despite these appealing benefits, a Solo 401(k) is only appropriate in specific circumstances.

 Have your Solo 401(k) cake and eat it too

-The Solo 401(k) is specifically for the business owner who has no full-time employees.
-Employees are considered full-time if they work more than 1,000 hours per year, so the majority of Solo 401(k)’s are used by sole proprietors and single-member LLCs.
+The Solo 401(k) is specifically for business owners without full-time employees.
+Employees are considered full-time if they work more than 1,000 hours per year, so sole proprietors and single-member LLCs use the Solo 401(k).
 They can, nevertheless, still be effectively used in partnerships, multi-member LLCs, S-corporations, and C-corporations.
-The number of owners is not the concern, the key is to NOT HAVE ANY FULL-TIME EMPLOYEES.
+The number of owners is not a concern.
+The key is NOT to HAVE ANY FULL-TIME EMPLOYEES.

 Like a 401(k), the Solo 401(k) has…

-2. Employer contributions: A profit-sharing contribution of up to 25% of your W-2 compensation or 20% of net self-employment income.
-A Solo 401(k) is better than a 401(k) in this respect.
+- Employer contributions: A profit-sharing contribution of up to 25% of your W-2 compensation or 20% of net self-employment income.
+In this respect, a Solo 401(k) is better than a 401(k).
 How many employers give anywhere near 25% matching?

-3. Solo 401(k) Roth Option: It’s good to have the option to make Roth contributions that are considered after-tax contributions, but tax-free distributions.
+- Solo 401(k) Roth Option: It’s good to have the option to make Roth contributions that are considered after-tax contributions but tax-free distributions.

-What the Solo 401(k) doesn’t have are expensive and challenging administration tasks.
+The Solo 401(k) doesn’t have expensive and challenging administration tasks.
 The only requirement?
-An annual report on Form 5500-SF, but only if the plan has $250,000 or more in assets at the end of a given year.
+An annual report on Form 5500-SF, but only if the plan has $250,000 or more in assets at the year’s end.
 However, this can be avoided by rolling funds over to an IRA or Roth IRA to get the balance under $250,000.
-Please note, all rollovers should be direct rollovers, meaning trustee-to-trustee, and don’t pass through your hands.
+Please note that all rollovers should be direct, meaning trustee-to-trustee, and don’t pass through your hands.
 You can do a direct rollover an unlimited amount of times per year.
 Indirect rollovers, which go to you first, are limited to one time in a 1 year period.
-Just avoid indirect rollovers, I’ll leave it at that.
+Just avoid indirect rollovers.
+I’ll leave it at that.

 Contribution calculation

-When it comes to contributions, you are both the employer and employee.
+Regarding contributions, you are both the employer and the employee.
 The contribution calculation differs depending on the type of business entity you have.

 Sole proprietor or LLC taxed as a sole proprietor, partnership, or multi-member LLC calculation